TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/CoreTesting.rst

 branches are usually handled by core maintainers and often don't affect other core contributors.

 Note, the main script :file:`Build/Scripts/runTests.sh` is relatively new.
-It works best when executed on a Linux based host but can be run under macOS and Windows with some performance drawbacks.
+It works best when executed on a Linux based host but can be run under macOS and Windows with some performance drawbacks on macOS.

 Additionally, it *is* possible to execute tests on a local system without using Docker.
 Depending on which test suite is executed, developers may need to configure their environments to run the